RafaelDamiani/python-flask-api/README.md

 Run the command `pip3 install Flask`

 ## Run the project
-To run the project, type `python app.py` in the command line
+To run the project, type `python app.py` on the command line